Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Proposed Method

 \subsection{MU-Mis: Machine Unlearning by Minimizing Input Sensitivity}

+In the above section, we theoretically and empirically derived an optimizable and lightweight approximation of sample contributions from the perspective of input sensitivity, showing that they manifest as disproportionately higher sensitivity of the target logit relative to irrelevant logits.

-Sample's contribution to learning includes promoting the sensitivity of the target-class logit and suppressing the sensitivity of irrelevant-class logits, thereby enlarging the magnitude gap between them.
-The magnitude gap encompasses both class-level and sample-level behaviors, aligning with the unlearning objective of erasing both public and private information from the pre-trained model.
-Therefore, we propose to withdraw the sample's contribution by reducing such enhancement on the sensitivity magnitude gap.
+In light of this finding, we propose to withdraw the sample's contribution by reducing such enhancement on the sensitivity magnitude gap.
 Minimizing this loss guides the pre-trained model to roll back $\Vert \nabla_x f_c\Vert_F$ and pick up $\Vert \nabla_x f_{c^\prime}\Vert_F$.
 Mathematically, our proposed unlearning loss is: \begin{small}

 \end{small}where $N_f$ is number of the forgetting data, $c$ represents the target class of sample $x$ and $c^\prime \neq c$ denotes an irrelevant class.
 For each forgetting sample, a new $c^\prime$ is randomly selected every time the loss is computed.